 The long-term disability ("LTD") plan, with related contributions and benefit payments accounted for as an internal service fund of the City, is a part of the City's Compensable Sick Leave Plan ("CSL") and is provided at no cost to City employees who are members of CSL.
+The LTD plan is a single-employer plan.
 Coverage is effective the later of September 1, 1985 or upon completion of one year of continuous service.
 When an employee cannot work because of injury or illness, the plan provides income equal to 50% of base pay plus longevity, or 70% of base plus longevity when combined with income benefits available from other sources.
 Plan benefits may be payable after all CSL scheduled sick leave benefits, including frozen sick leave days, have been used, however, not before six months of absence from work.
 The plan is administered by Reed Group, which is reimbursed by the internal service fund for claims as they are paid along with a fee for administrative services.
-For the years ended June 30, 2023 and June 30, 2022, claims paid totaled approximately \$0.9 million.
+For the years ended June 30, 2024 and June 30, 2023, claims paid totaled approximately \$0.9 million for each year.
 The Fund participates in the OPEB-LTD plan for the City's municipal employees.
 No assets are accumulated in a trust that meets the criteria of GASB codification P22.101 or P52.101 to pay related benefits for this OPEB plan.